vsouza/awesome-ios/README.md

 # Awesome iOS

-A curated list of awesome iOS frameworks, libraries, tutorials, xcode plugins, components and much more.
+A curated list of awesome iOS frameworks, libraries, tutorials, plugins Xcode, components and much more.
+The list is divided into categories such as Frameworks, Components, Testing and others,  open source projects, free and paid services.
+There is no pre-established order of items in each category, the order is for contribution.
+If you want to contribute, please read the [guide](https://github.com/vsouza/awesome-ios/blob/master/CONTRIBUTING.md).

 ### Content
  - [Library and Frameworks](https://github.com/vsouza/awesome-ios/tree/master#libraries-and-frameworks)